remoshock/remoshock/README.md

 Make sure that `urh` is working and does recognize your SDR device.

 Run `remoshockcli`.
-This command will generate a `remoshock.ini` configuration file with random values for authentication token and transmitter code.
+This command will ask you about the number and types of receivers in order to generate a `remoshock.ini` configuration file.
+It will use random values for authentication token and transmitter code.
-Please edit this file to specify your SDR transmitting hardware.

-The file will be generate with an active sample configruation for PAC collars.
-If you are using another brand, please delete the [receiver]-sections for the PAC collars and remove the comment-character `#` before the lines for your receiver.

-Reset your collar into pairing mode and invoke `./remoshockcli` again.
+Reset your collar into pairing mode and invoke `remoshockcli` again.
 After successful pairing, run it a third time, to issue a "beep" command.

+If you have more than one receiver, please repeat this step for each
+device: `remoshock --receiver=1`, `remoshock --receiver=2`, etc.

 ## 🖥 Command line interface (remoshockcli)